SumeetSinghJi/Magian/readme.txt

 _________________________________________________________________________________________________

-This section is for the programmer the person who edits the software logic.
+Programmer section - This section is for the programmer the person who edits the software logic.

 _________________________________________________________________________________________________